ellafranks/Mental-Health-Forum-Analysis/README.md

 * Achieved an optimal accuracy score of **55.3%** (30% above baseline)
 * Average K fold cross validated testing score **50.01%**

-According to the confusion matrix, classification report and ROC curves, the model performs the best in classifying the lowest and highest scoring comments; accuracy and F1 scores are highest.
-Given the nature of this sensitive forum, increasing the detection and classification of potentially harmful comments is desirable, thus increasing false negatives and tuning towards a higher recall at the expense of precision.
+According to the confusion matrix, classification report and ROC curves, the model performs the best in classifying the lowest and highest scoring comments.
+Given the nature of this sensitive forum, increasing the detection and classification of potentially harmful comments is desirable, thus increasing false negatives and tuning towards a higher recall at the expense of precision is necessery.

 #### Terms that decrease comment score